anott03/termight.nvim/README.md

 Plug 'anott03/termight.nvim', { 'branch': 'main' }
 ````
 ## Usage
 Termight adds the `OpenTerm` editor command.
 You can then make the call `OpenTerm x` where `x` is either 1, 2, 3 or 4.
-I recommend creating keybindings for this.
-I have the following in my `init.vim`:
+I recommend creating keybindings for this:
 ````vim
 nnoremap <leader>1 :OpenTerm 1
 nnoremap <leader>2 :OpenTerm 2